qheilmann/CommandAPI-docs/docs/en/utils/conversion.md

 :::

-The CommandAPI has the ability to convert plugin commands to vanilla Minecraft commands using its `config.yml`'s `plugins-to-convert` option.
-Nevertheless, the API for command conversion is not hidden and you're free to use it as you see fit!
+The CommandAPI can convert plugin commands to vanilla Minecraft commands using its `config.yml`'s `plugins-to-convert` option.
+Nevertheless, the API for command conversion is not hidden, and you're free to use it as you see fit!

-Before you continue, let's clear up a few naming conventions which is used in the following sections!
+Before you continue, let's clear up a few naming conventions that are used in the following sections!

 - **Target plugin** - This refers to a non-CommandAPI plugin which registers normal Bukkit commands.
 This typically uses the old `boolean onCommand(CommandSender ... )` method
 - **Your plugin** - This refers to your plugin, the one that uses the CommandAPI and wants to add compatibility to a target plugin